Long Caye Facilities

 The facilities at Long Caye are designed to compliment the rustic atmosphere we have created on the island.
 There is no other private island vacation that can rival the experience of spending a week on this remote and comfortable set-up.
 Although the primary focus of Slickrock's program on Long Caye are the water sports we enjoy everyday, guests always comment about the many wonderful amenities that made their island stay so memorable.
 Our all inclusive Belize trips take the work out of planning your dream adventure vacation.
 To see our more on our cabanas see our Belize Caye lodge accommodations page.

 Request complete information on our Belize adventure packages!

-Our kitchen and dining hall, with open-air views of the lagoon and a neighboring island, become the center of island life, complete with solar-powered lights, propane stove and refrigerators (cold beer and soda!), and our ever-growing library and game selection.
+Our kitchen and dining hall, with open-air views of the lagoon and a neighboring island, become the center of island life, complete with solar-powered lights and refrigerators (cold beer and soda!), propane stoves and our ever-growing library and game selection.
 There is no dress code, and you don't have to wipe your feet!
 (The floor is coral sand.)

 We spend hours in the dining hall; all meals are served here buffet-style